 Esophageal Surgery at North Texas Surgical Specialists

 After a diagnosis of esophageal cancer, patients may need surgery to remove the tumor.
-We offer surgical treatment to patients with esophageal cancer in Fort Worth, Texas, and nearby cities.
-Patients with esophageal cancer should contact North Texas Surgical Specialists to make an appointment with an experienced surgeon.
+We offer surgical treatment to patients with esophageal cancer in Fort Worth, TX.
+Patients with esophageal cancer should contact North Texas Surgical Specialists to make an appointment with experienced esophageal surgeons in Fort Worth, TX.

 Esophageal Cancer Procedures